Undergraduate Education

 Reading and Composition Requirement

 The Berkeley campus is strongly committed to developing high levels of ability in critical thinking and communication among its undergraduates.
 Many Berkeley courses require long papers and a number of courses provide training in writing or speaking.
-In addition to the University-wide Entry Level Writing requirement, the College of Letters & Science and most other colleges and schools require two semesters of lower division work in composition, to be completed by the end of the sophomore year.
+In addition to the University-wide Entry Level Writing requirement, and most colleges and schools require two semesters of lower division work in composition, to be completed by the end of the sophomore year.
+For more information about the policies for the Reading and Composition requirement, please consult your college or school (see links above).

 Academic Status (Good Standing, Probation, Subject to Dismissal)